zachzafar/NFTS-meet-GA/frontend-nft-v1/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+Test for for the components have the .test.tsx extension throughout the src folder

 ### `npm run build`